-The J-2, H-4 and F-2 classifications are designated for the use of dependents of J-1, H-1B, and F-1 nonimmigrants respectively.
+The J-2, H-4, F-2 and O-3 classifications are designated for the use of dependents of J-1, H-1B, and F-1 nonimmigrants.
 A dependent is defined as a legal spouse (must show a marriage certificate when applying for a visa) and children under the age of 21 years.
-Your parents, partners, aunts, uncles, sisters, brothers, nannies and housekeepers ARE NOT eligible for these classifications.
-For information on bringing a household employee of long standing with you to the U.S., please contact the U.S. Consulate.
+Your parents, aunts, uncles, sisters, brothers, nannies and housekeepers ARE NOT eligible for these classifications.
+For information on bringing a household employee of long standing with you to the U.S., please contact the U.S. Consulate for information.
 Family members (not spouse/children) can come to visit you using the B2 visitor's visa.